-How Long Coverage Can Be Continued For: ontinued For: Reason Coverage Ended (Qualifying Event) You Your Spouse Your Child You lose coverage because of reduced work hours 18 months 18 months 18 months You lose coverage because your employment terminates for any reason, other than for gross misconduct 18 months 18 months 18 months You retire and you are not eligible for post- retirement medical coverage 18 months 18 months 18 months You are disabled at the time Plan coverage ends 36 months N/A - only the employee may elect TCC continued coverage.
+How Long Coverage Can Be Continued For: ontinued For: Reason Coverage Ended (Qualifying Event) You Your Spouse Your Child You lose coverage because of reduced work hours 18 months 18 months 18 months You lose coverage because your employment terminates for any reason, other than for gross misconduct 18 months 18 months 18 months You retire and you are not eligible for post- retirement medical coverage 18 months 18 months 18 months

+How Long Coverage Can Be Continued For: Reason Coverage Ended (Qualifying Event) (cont'd) You Your Spouse Your Child You are disabled at the time Plan coverage ends 36 months N/A - only the employee may elect TCC continued coverage.
 However, coverage for dependents can continue until the employee's coverage ends.
 You die (see Continuation for Survivors for more information about coverage for surviving dependents) N/A 36 months 36 months You divorce N/A 18 months 18 months Your child is no longer eligible (for example, your child reaches the Plan's age limit for dependent coverage) N/A N/A 18 months

-^{} Includes four months of employer-paid coverage.
+Includes four months of employer-paid coverage.
 See Continuation for Survivors for more information.